- The revised THIRD edition (ISBN 978-0-9941038-5-7) is in stock at online stores.

 - Special treatment of arithmetic Brownian motion including general pricing formulae and comparison to Bachelier

-- The second edition includes practitioner Bloomberg terminal screens used to explain key concepts.
+- The third edition includes practitioner Bloomberg terminal screens used to explain key concepts.

 - Careful attention to the impact of dividends in analytical American option pricing.

 - Black-Scholes option pricing code for the HP17B, HP19B, and HP12C.

 - Discussions of lessons from trading in terms you can understand.

 - Intuitive treatment of high-level topics like the traditional bond-numeraire interpretation of Black-Scholes